intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/aggregating-trustworthy-rating-indicators-for-enhancing-reputation-management.md

     tag: 'meta',
     attrs: {
       name: 'title',
-      content: 'Optimizing Aggregate Ratings: A Fraud-Resistant Approach | IntellectualFrontiers', },
+      content: 'Optimizing Aggregate Ratings for Reputation Management: A Fraud-Resistant Approach | IntellectualFrontiers', },
   },
   {
     tag: 'meta',
     attrs: {
       name: 'description',
-      content: 'Learn how to enhance your aggregate rating system.
+      content: 'Learn how to enhance your reputation management through the aggregate rating system.
 Safeguard against fraudulent ratings and improve the trustworthiness of your entity''s ratings.', },
   },
   {
     tag: 'meta',
     attrs: {
       property: 'og:title',
-      content: 'Optimizing Aggregate Ratings: A Fraud-Resistant Approach | IntellectualFrontiers', },
+      content: 'Optimizing Aggregate Ratings for Reputation Management: A Fraud-Resistant Approach | IntellectualFrontiers', },
   },
   {
     tag: 'meta',
     attrs: {
       property: 'og:description',
-      content: 'Learn how to enhance your aggregate rating system.
+      content: 'Learn how to enhance your reputation management through the aggregate rating system.
 Safeguard against fraudulent ratings and improve the trustworthiness of your entity''s ratings.', },
   },
   {
     tag: 'meta',
     attrs: {
       name: 'twitter:title',
-      content: 'Optimizing Aggregate Ratings: A Fraud-Resistant Approach | IntellectualFrontiers', },
+      content: 'Optimizing Aggregate Ratings for Reputation Management: A Fraud-Resistant Approach | IntellectualFrontiers', },
   },
   {
     tag: 'meta',
     attrs: {
       name: 'twitter:description',
-      content: 'Learn how to enhance your aggregate rating system.
+      content: 'Learn how to enhance your reputation management through the aggregate rating system.
 Safeguard against fraudulent ratings and improve the trustworthiness of your entity''s ratings.', },
   },
 ]